Panama–Spain relations

-Panama–Spain relations refers to the diplomatic relations between Panama and Spain.
+Panama–Spain relations are the diplomatic relations between Panama and Spain.
 Both nations are members of the Association of Academies of the Spanish Language and the Organization of Ibero-American States.

 History

 Spanish colonization

 In 1501, Spanish explorer Rodrigo de Bastidas became the first European to enter the territory of Panama and claimed it for Spain.
 In 1502, Christopher Columbus sailed along the shores of Panama.
 In 1510, Spanish explorer Diego de Nicuesa founded the first settlement in Panama and named it Nombre de Dios.
 In September 1513, Spanish conquistador Vasco Núñez de Balboa arrived to Panama and became the first European to lead an expedition to have seen the Pacific Ocean.
 In 1513, Panama officially became part of the Spanish Empire.

 In 1514, Pedro Arias Dávila became the first governor of the territory of Panama.
 Governor Arias Dávila founded the city of Panama City which he made into the capital of the territory.
 Once in power, he ordered the beheading of Balboa in 1517 on a charge of treason.
 Governor Arias Dávila also ordered murderous attacks against the indigenous population, whom he roasted alive and/or fed to dogs.
 During this period, Panama became an important territory for Spain as it is situated between the Spanish territories of New Spain and the territories of South America.
 In 1717, Panama became part of the Viceroyalty of New Granada.